The sun's shining, the grass is slowly turning green instead of brown, but somewhere in Austria they are still skiing...

 Another late-closing non-glacier resort

 where the snow depths are looking pretty good.
-Lech currently plans to close on April 23 and finishes up on April 22 with the Lech Sister Resort Party celebrating links with German, Japanese and American resorts will take place a week earlier on April 14.
+Lech currently plans to close on April 22 and the Lech Sister Resort Party celebrating links with German, Japanese and American resorts will take place a week earlier on April 14.

 More about Lech skiing

-Ischgl usually gets a superstar "name" to round off the season - this year it is Italian legend Zucchero who will be playing at the Top Of The Mountain Concert on
+Ischgl usually gets a superstar "name" to round off the season - this year it is German singer Helene Fischer who will be playing at the Top Of The Mountain Concert on

 April 30.
-Before that, however, there is an Easter concert on the slopes on April 16 with popular German star Andreas Bourani.
+Before that, however, there is an Easter concert on the slopes on April 01 with 'Voice of Germany' star Max Geisinger.

 More about Ischgl skiing